 For Hi-Fi gear fanatics, McIntosh is a name that brings a sense of nostalgic reverie thanks to the brand’s storied placed in audiophile lore.
 However, what you may not realize is that the McIntosh Group is now a massive brand that sells everything from crazy high-end wireless speakers to headphones.
-After debuting the Sonus Faber Pryma headphones last year, McIntosh has now cut the cord for the cans to create the new Pryma Aria.
+After debuting the Sonus Faber Pryma headphones last year, McIntosh has cut the cord for the cans — and at CES 2017 revealed the new Pryma Aria.

 Based on the original Pryma, the Aria strike an intriguing aesthetic right off the bat with their buckled headphone design, which keeps each aluminum die-cast ear cup separated so you can disassemble the cans into three discrete pieces.
 That makes for an interesting engineering challenge as the headphones must be Bluetooth paired not only to your source device, but also to each other to link up for stereo sound.
 This is done by powering on the left ear cup and pairing it to your phone or other device, and then tapping on a button along the right ear cup to complete the stereo circuit, as it were.

 While that might seem like a bit of a hassle, the Pryma Aria can be paired easily, and a rep told us that they’ll auto-pair to your device (and each other) after the initial setup.
 The buttons on the side of the cans are fairly easy to navigate, with volume, song skip, and play/pause functions all controlled by the tactile buttons on the left cup.